gazebosim/gz-math/Migration.md

 ### Added dependencies

 1. **Eigen**
-    + gz-math now requires Eigen as a build dependency, though it is not to be used in public headers.
-This allows it to be used in the implementation of core math classes without negatively affecting the compilation time of downstream code.
+    + gz-math now requires Eigen as a build dependency, allowing its use in the implementation of core math classes, though it is not to be used in core public headers to avoid negatively affecting the compilation time of downstream code.
+      Note that Eigen types can be used in headers provided by the `eigen3` component.

 ### Breaking Changes